vinayak-mehta/present/README.md

 Slides follow [Markdown](https://guides.github.com/features/mastering-markdown/) syntax.
 You can check out the [sample slides](https://github.com/vinayak-mehta/present/blob/master/examples/sample.md) for reference.

 **Note:** Some things aren't supported yet:
-- Effects and foreground / background colors on the same slide.
+- Effects and colors on the same slide.
 - Effects and code on the same slide.

 ### Separator